RebaseAI/examples/README.md

 ## Structure

 ```
-use_cases/
+examples/
 ├── networking/          # Network infrastructure use cases
 │   ├── Setup VPC Peering.md
-│   └── Setup VPC with Public and Private Subnets, IGW and NGW in multiple AZs.md
+│   ├── Setup VPC with Public and Private Subnets, IGW and NGW in multiple AZs.md
+│   └── Find and release unassociated ElasticIPs.md
 └── README.md           # This file
 ```